mpolimeno/sdsu-sage-tutorial-git/mathstruct.rst

 General Permutation Groups
 ++++++++++++++++++++++++++

-.. index:: PermutationGroup, Groups; permutation
+.. index:: PermutationGroup, groups; permutation

 A permutation group is a subgroup of some symmetric group.
 We can construct a permutation group directly, without constructing